paelzer/Micropython-ESP8266-D1mini-DHT11-to-ST7735-TFT/README.md

-# Micropython - ESP8266 D1mini - DHT11 values to ST7735 TFT
+# Micropython - ESP8266 D1mini - DHT11 to ST7735 TFT
-**This project allows you to show room temperature and humidity on a ST7735 display (160x128px) connected to an ESP8266 D1 mini**
+**This project allows you to show room temperature and humidity on an ST7735 TFT display (160x128px) connected to an ESP8266 D1 mini**

 </br>
 <img src="https://imgur.com/HRgblQd.jpg">